An expat’s guide to the Indonesian tax system

 Companies

-• A company is considered domicile in Indonesia if its head office is based in Indonesia, has an administrative or financial headquarter in Indonesia or if members of its management reside in or are domiciled in Indonesia.
+• A company is considered domiciled in Indonesia if its head office is based in Indonesia, has an administrative or financial headquarter in Indonesia or if members of its management reside in or are domiciled in Indonesia.

-If you'd like to learn more about tax for companies, our helpful guide on corporate tax will have everything you need to know.
-For this article, our focus will be placed on the tax regulations for individual expats in Indonesia.
+helpful guide on corporate tax will have everything you need to know.
+This article will focus on the tax regulations for individual expats in Indonesia.

 Taxation rates in the Indonesian tax system